Child Custody Case?

 The Custody Battle

-Building Her Response With Courtroom5
+Building Her Response With the Accelerator

-Courtroom5 helped Danielle choose the appropriate response — an answer to the custody petition along with counterclaims for joint custody and child support enforcement.
+The Accelerator helped Danielle choose the appropriate response — an answer to the custody petition along with counterclaims for joint custody and child support enforcement.

-Courtroom5 showed her the family court procedures and timelines in her state.
+The Accelerator showed her the family court procedures and timelines in her state.
 She learned how to request discovery, file parenting plans, and introduce evidence of abuse and financial coercion.

 - A history of stable parenting and school involvement